ignotus87/BarcodeGenerator/README.md

 ## How to use

-Type in the text you want to be the content of the bercode, the barcode image then updated automatically.
+Type in the text you want to be the content of the barcode, the barcode image then updated automatically.

 ## Improvements needed